stremetskyi-o/CarND-Advanced-Lane-Lines/project-writeup.md

 It is possible to apply the same techniques described in the previous section to a video stream, but for a better result in terms of quality and speed, I've created a queue which holds data about 5 previous frames, which is enough for the speed of the vehicle in the project videos.
-The data are: calculated centers of the lane lines and their fits.
-Previous line centers are used to estimate starting locations of the new ones in the method `_avg_line_center` of `LaneDetector`.
-The history is checked if it is monotonic, if it is, then a linear extrapolation is applied to get the new value, averaging is used otherwise.
-After calculating fit for the new frame, it gets averaged with the fits from the history (in `_avg_line_fit` method of `LaneDetector`) making they less wobbly and more robust to the noise and false detections.
+The history queue holds pairs of `LaneLine` objects which holds detected line points, calculated line fits and confidence flag indicating that the line fit can be reused.
+If the lane line was considered confident in the previous frame, it could be used in the next frame for narrowing search area for the new line points.
+This approach allows skipping the step for finding line reference points at the bottom of the image as well as providing a way to detect lines with long gaps between dashes or other unevenness fully, by following the previous lane line.
+If the result looks misgiving (less than 68% of points detected) lane lines are detected using initial algorithm.
+After calculating fit for the new frame, it gets averaged with the fits from the history (in `_avg_line_fit` method of `LaneDetector`) making the resulting lines less wobbly and more robust to the noise and false detections.

 Final video output can be found [here](./output_images/video/project_video.mp4).